supermitsuba/RAMLsharp/README.md

     var result = new HttpResponseMessage(HttpStatusCode.OK);

     var r = new RAMLMapper(this);
-    var data = r.WebApiToRAMLModel(new Uri("http://www.google.com"), "Test API", "1", "application/json", "This is a test")
+    var data = r.WebApiToRamlModel(new Uri("http://www.google.com"), "Test API", "1", "application/json", "This is a test")
                 .ToString();

     result.Content = new StringContent(data);